 La Paz educates children about the value of ecosystems and how to manage them properly; the children then share this knowledge with their families and the wider community.
 Innovative programs teach students to be respectful, responsible stewards of natural resources and protect threatened ecosystems.
 Parents on the school’s “Green Committee” collaborate with teachers and administrators to identify opportunities to incorporate environmental lessons into daily school life.
 Examples include:

-Place Based Education return to the top
+Place Based Education

 - David Sobel, Place-Based Education; Connecting Classrooms & Communities.
 Place-based education allows students to address the questions: Where am I?
 What is the nature of this place?
 What sustains this community?
 It fosters not only knowledgeable, but responsible, contributing citizens in both the local and global community.
 In order to accomplish this, children must focus on self at a younger age, and broaden that focus to family, community, and eventually world, as they grow older.
 “Love of nature, one’s neighbor, and community is a prime motivating factor in personal transformation.”
 (Sobel ii)

-Our Specials program truly relies on volunteers and community members.
+Our Co-curricular program truly relies on volunteers and community members.
 This is the ideal avenue for parents, teachers, and other community members to share their talents and passions with our students.
 For example; a volunteer could sign up to teach yoga to 10-12 year olds for an hour each week over the duration of one trimester (about 3 months).
 Or, another community member could come in for a special mural project that would only last a few weeks.
 This is flexible, based on the volunteer’s needs and schedule.
 If you are a parent in the La Paz community, participating in the Specials program will aid in fulfilling your 18 hours/year donation requirement.

 Some possible activity ideas include: yoga, arts (painting/drawing/collage/mural), sports, drama/theater, music (singing and instruments), pilates, dance, gymnastics, science experiments, crafts, snorkeling, creative writing, journalism, technology, keyboarding/typing, storytelling, language study (other than English or Spanish), cooking, photography, graphic art design, nature studies – anything that you would like to share with the La Paz Community.